tonin-alessandra/ATC-RAKEL/README.md

 # ATC-RAKEL
-Repository containing a Matlab implementation of iATC-NRAKEL, a n algorithm to classify drugs according to ATC method.
+Repository containing a Matlab implementation of iATC-NRAKEL, an algorithm to classify drugs according to ATC method.